 The student has the right to cancel the initial enrollment agreement within three (3) business days after the enrollment agreement was executed.
 If the right to cancel is not given to any prospective student at the time the agreement is signed, then the student has the right to cancel the agreement at any time and receive a refund of all money paid to date, less non-refundable fees within (30) days of cancellation.
-Cancellation requests must be signed and submitted in writing to the school.
+To request cancellation, students must submit a complete and signed Enrollment Cancellation Form to the school.